cloudbees-days/cloudbees-field-workshops/labs/core-workshop-setup/workshop-setup.md

 6. **Select the cluster endpoint to create the team in** - just stick with the default value `kubernetes` and click **Next**.
 7. **Select team master creation recipe** - click on the drop-down to see the options, but just stick with the **Basic** recipe.
 8. Finally, click the **Create team** button. <p><img src="images/setup-create-team.png" width=450/>
-9. While your master is being  created (**it takes anywhere from 2-3 minutes to provision your Team Master**), move onto the next section.
+9. While your Core Team Master is being created (**it takes anywhere from 2-3 minutes to provision your Team Master**), move onto the next section.

 ## Create a GitHub.com Account
 Setup a GitHub.com user account that will be used later in this workshop.
-If you have an existing GitHub.com account you will be able to use it if you are comfortable using that account to create a GitHub Organization and a GitHub Personal Access Token for use later in the workshop.
+If you have an existing GitHub.com account you will be able to use it if you are comfortable using that account to create a GitHub Organization and a GitHub Personal Access Token for use in this workshop.

 1. Visit https://github.com/join and fill in the required fields to create a user account.
 2. Select "Unlimited public repositories for free" when choosing your plan.
 3. Verify your email account to ensure you account is activated.
-An activated account will be **required** in the next few exercises.
+An activated account will be **required** for the rest of this workshop.

 ## Create a GitHub Personal Access Token
 The following instructions cover how to create a Github Personal Access Token that you will use within Jenkins to connect Pipelines, Multibranch Pipelines, and Github Organization Projects to your Github repositories.